Our membership and engagement is coordinated by the NIHR Coordinating Centre (NIHRCC).

-“To improve the health and wealth of the nation through research’”
+NIHR’s mission is to improve the health and wealth of the nation through research.

 History and Structure